Medically reviewed by Drugs.com. Last updated on Feb 1, 2021.

 Serious and/or immediate hypersensitivity reactions have been reported.
 These reactions include anaphylaxis, serum sickness, urticaria, soft tissue edema, and dyspnea.
 If such a reaction occurs, further injection of Botox Cosmetic should be discontinued and appropriate medical therapy immediately instituted.
 One fatal case of anaphylaxis has been reported in which lidocaine was used as the diluent, and consequently the causal agent cannot be reliably determined.

-There have been reports following administration of BOTOX of adverse events involving the cardiovascular system, including arrhythmia and myocardial infarction, some with fatal outcomes.
+There have been reports following administration of BOTOX/Botox Cosmetic of adverse events involving the cardiovascular system, including arrhythmia and myocardial infarction, some with fatal outcomes.
 Some of these patients had risk factors including pre-existing cardiovascular disease.
 Use caution when administering to patients with pre-existing cardiovascular disease.

-Individuals with peripheral motor neuropathic diseases, amyotrophic lateral sclerosis or neuromuscular junction disorders (e.g., myasthenia gravis or Lambert-Eaton syndrome) should be monitored particularly closely when given botulinum toxin.
-Patients with neuromuscular disorders may be at increased risk of clinically significant effects including severe dysphagia and respiratory compromise from typical doses of Botox Cosmetic [see Warnings and Precautions (5.7)].
+Individuals with peripheral motor neuropathic diseases, amyotrophic lateral sclerosis or neuromuscular junction disorders (e.g., myasthenia gravis or Lambert-Eaton syndrome) should be monitored when given botulinum toxin.
+Patients with neuromuscular disorders may be at increased risk of clinically significant effects including generalized muscle weakness, diplopia, ptosis, dysphonia, dysarthria, severe dysphagia and respiratory compromise from onabotulinumtoxinA [see Warnings and Precautions (5.2, 5.7)].

 Treatment with BOTOX and other botulinum toxin products can result in swallowing or breathing difficulties.
 Patients with pre-existing swallowing or breathing difficulties may be more susceptible to these complications.
-In most cases, this is a consequence of weakening of muscles in the area of injection that are involved in breathing or swallowing.
-When distant effects occur, additional respiratory muscles may be involved [see Warnings and Precautions (5.2)].
+In most cases, this is a consequence of weakening of muscles in the area of injection that are involved in breathing or oropharyngeal muscles that control swallowing or breathing [see Warnings and Precautions (5.2)].

 Deaths as a complication of severe dysphagia have been reported after treatment with botulinum toxin.
 Dysphagia may persist for several months, and require use of a feeding tube to maintain adequate nutrition and hydration.
 Aspiration may result from severe dysphagia and is a particular risk when treating patients in whom swallowing or respiratory function is already compromised.

-Treatment of cervical dystonia with botulinum toxins may weaken neck muscles that serve as accessory muscles of ventilation.
+Treatment with botulinum toxins may weaken neck muscles that serve as accessory muscles of ventilation.
 This may result in a critical loss of breathing capacity in patients with respiratory disorders who may have become dependent upon these accessory muscles.
-There have been postmarketing reports of serious breathing difficulties, including respiratory failure, in cervical dystonia patients.
+There have been postmarketing reports of serious breathing difficulties, including respiratory failure.

-Patients with smaller neck muscle mass and patients who require bilateral injections into the sternocleidomastoid muscle have been reported to be at greater risk for dysphagia.
+Patients with smaller neck muscle mass and patients who require bilateral injections into the sternocleidomastoid muscle for the treatment of cervical dystonia have been reported to be at greater risk for dysphagia.
 Limiting the dose injected into the sternocleidomastoid muscle may reduce the occurrence of dysphagia.
 Injections into the levator scapulae may be associated with an increased risk of upper respiratory infection and dysphagia.

 Patients treated with botulinum toxin may require immediate medical attention should they develop problems with swallowing, speech or respiratory disorders.
 These reactions can occur within hours to weeks after injection with botulinum toxin [see Warnings and Precautions (5.2)].